legokidlogan/starfall_scripts/README.md

 You're welcome to use or edit these for making projects of your own, just don't claim them as your own, sell them, etc.

 ## DISCLAIMER
-Since these are a bunch of small tools and not full-scale addons, don't be surprised if a few things break here and there. \
+Since these are a bunch of small tools and not full-scale addons, don't be surprised if a few things break here and there as Starfall constantly updates and changes. \
-Most should be quite robust and have documentation for known issues and what not to do, but there'll always be stragglers, especially with my older work. \
+Most should be quite robust and have documentation for known issues, but there's bound to be stragglers in my older work. \
 Typically the libraries have lots of documentation, while full tools like [dial_button.txt](/lkl/dial_button.txt) usually have little more than config details.
 Some may improve over time.

-Feel free to submit an issue request if there's a significant problem with anything, though I can't make any guarantees.
+Feel free to submit an issue request if there's a significant problem with anything.

 Take caution when using any scripts which have `----- VERY OLD -----` at the top, these are especially old and/or clunky.
 These will be rarely updated, if ever.